terminatorul/NvStrapsReBar/README.md

 * [@xCuri0](https://github.com/xCuri0/ReBARUEFI") for the ReBarUEFI DXE driver that enables ReBAR on the motherboard, and allows intercepting and hooking into the PCIe enumeration phases in UEFI code on the motherboard.

 ## Working GPUs
+Check issue https://github.com/terminatorul/NvStrapsReBar/issues/1 for a list of known working GPUs (and motherboards).

-If you get Resizeable BAR working on your Turing or pre-Ampere GPU (and Windows does not crash), please post your system information on issue https://github.com/terminatorul/NvStrapsReBar/issues/1 here on github, in the below format
+If you get Resizable BAR working on your Turing or pre-Ampere GPU (and Windows does not crash), please post your system information on issue https://github.com/terminatorul/NvStrapsReBar/issues/1 here on github, in the below format

 * Motherboard model: